1fifoto/cdt-water-gpx/README.md

 script/Code.gs
 ==============
-The `script/Code.gs` file is a Google docs script file which when run creates a GPX XML file to be downloaded as `cdtwatergpx.gpx`.
+The `script/Code.gs` file is a Google docs script file which when run creates a GPX XML file to be downloaded as `cdtwater.gpx`.
 The GPX XML file contains the necessary XML Namespaces to allow it to be verified using the following
 command: `SAXCount -v=always -n -s -f cdtwater.gpx`